 At the time the admission decision is made, every incoming full time graduate student is reviewed automatically for merit scholarship.
 Scholarship amounts range from $2,000 per year up to $12,000 per year and are based on audition results and academics.
 Scholarships are renewable for two years as long as recipients maintain a 3.0 GPA, are enrolled full time, and are in good academic standing.

-Graduate Assistantship Awards are available each year for a number of incoming graduate students.
-The following offices and departments offer assistantships (this list is subject to change):
+Graduate Assistantship Awards are available each year for select incoming graduate students.
+The graduate assistantships assignments fall into two categories:

 Alumni and Development Offices